rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

 </center>
 </p>

-I wanted to think about how to represent clips on a timeline in my ideal video editor.
-This sketch also told me that the urge had not gone away.
+I think about how to represent clips on a timeline in my ideal video editor.
+This sketch also tells me that the urge has not gone away.

 ## Researching MLT

 Writing a video editor seems like a daunting task.
-The only reason I think it will be possible is with help from [MLT](https://www.mltframework.org/).
+The only reason that I think it will be possible is with help from [MLT](https://www.mltframework.org/).
 From their website:

 > MLT is an open source multimedia framework, designed and developed for
 > television broadcasting.
 It provides a toolkit for broadcasters, video